oroinc/documentation/book/data_api.rst

 Also, it is possible to limit fields that will be retrieved from the relation.
 For such purposes, the **fields** filter should be used.

 Example.
-Retreive only required fields of the related resource
+Retrieve only required fields of the related resource
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 **Request**